 Under the same roof are a variety of mini stores, some specific to a brand, some to a product type (e.g. hiking boots).

-The staff are well versed in the ways of the great outdoors and are very patient in helping customers find exactly the gear they need.
+The staff at both stores are well versed in the ways of the great outdoors and are very patient in helping customers find exactly the gear they need.
 I once spent almost an hour with the Falken store representative trying out practically every backpack they had.

 Despite the French sounding name, Montbell is actually a Japanese brand.
 You’ve probably seen its branding prominently plastered all over your fellow hikers in Japan.
 It’s a good-value mid-range brand and its products should suffice for most expeditions around Japan.